Thursday, March 25, 2010

 This Foreign Policy article makes a controversial argument that Africa's wars

-, because they're not about fighting for freedom or against oppression anymore, but only for plunder, women and territory.
+are unstoppable, because they're not about fighting for freedom or against oppression anymore, but only for plunder, women and territory.
 Gone are the great rebel leaders of the past such as southern Sudan's John Garang and Uganda's Yoweri Museveni, instead there are only rapacious and vicious warlords such as the LRA's Joseph Kony in Uganda whose supposedly Christian militia has indulged in rape, child capture and mutilation.
 The article is compelling though it has a sort of simplistic and sensationalistic style.

 Is this world full of war?
 This photo essay from Foreign Policy magazine shows that